minhthuanit/rbkit-electron/README.md

 Rbkit-Electron
 ==============

-This is an experimental project to test out :
+This is an experimental project to test out the following combination:

 * Electron for packaging the app
+* ReactJS(in coffeescript + JSX)
-* ReactJS(in coffeescript) for UI components
+* Bootstrap (react-bootstrap) for UI components and grid layout
+* Jade for markup (not for JSX)
-* PureCSS for UI grid layout(using jade and sass)
+* SCSS for stylesheets
 * Native node modules to read and parse data from rbkit-server (if need be).